-You need a valid passport, the correct driving licence and must comply with EU rules on drivers’ hours and tachograph use.
+You need a valid passport, the correct driving licence and must comply with rules on drivers’ hours and tachograph use.

 All vehicle drivers, passengers and any crew members must have a valid passport.